Twin 6-Year-Old Brothers Save Toddler From Drowning After She Falls In Hotel Pool’s Deep End

 Walters says Peyton and Bryant have a very strong twin bond and are almost always together.
 The brothers take swimming lessons at the Bowling Green City Pool near their home in Ohio, so they went to play in the hotel pool and stayed there as the day turned to dusk.
 A few adults were nearby in the hot tub, while another mother played in the shallow end with her 3-year-old daughter, Charlie.

-Eventually, Walters decided to go back up to the hotel room and DJ offers to stay with the children while she packed to move to the convention hotel.
-Charlie’s mother began packing her things poolside, and didn’t notice as Charlie ran around the pool and jumped into the deep end.
+Eventually, Walters decided to go back up to the hotel room and DJ offered to stay with the children while she packed to move to the convention hotel.
+Charlie’s mother began packing her things poolside and didn’t notice as Charlie ran around the pool and jumped into the deep end.
 The toddler was in trouble instantly, struggling to keep her head above water.

 “Without thinking twice, Peyton jumped in and swam over to her,” says Walters.
 “He wrapped his arm around her and swam her over to the ladder, where Bryant was.
 Bryant then helped her up the ladder to where her mother and DJ had come over to help pull her up.”